 How to save money on your flights:

-- Use a flight comparison site to find the best price – many have a ‘price alerts’ function that will notify you when the price of flights drops.
+- Use a flight comparison site to find the best price – many have a ‘price alert’ function that will notify you when the price of flights drops.

 - Visit a few different airfare search engines and input your itinerary to see which site finds the cheapest flight options.

-- Speak to an Aussie Specialist.
+- Speak to a travel agent who is an Aussie Specialist.
 They’re experts on travelling Australia and have the knowledge to help you plan and book the best options for you.

 - If you’ve decided to book everything yourself, book directly through airlines.
 Comparison sites and search engines are great research tools, but often you get even better deals when you book through your airline of choice.
 Many also offer price-matching promises.

 Just like flights, booking your accommodation will partly depend on the time of year you’re visiting.
-There are a lot of different hotels and accommodation offerings in Australia, from free campsites to AUD$1,000+ per night luxury resorts, so availability will depend on where you’d like to stay.
+There are a lot of different hotels and accommodation on offer in Australia, from free campsites to AUD$1,000+ per night luxury resorts, so availability will depend on where you’d like to stay.

-If you’re not fussed where you sleep, you can use last-minute hotel booking sites to lock in great deals just a day or two before you arrive – between AUD$50 to AUD$200.
+If you’re not fussed where you sleep, you can use last-minute hotel booking sites to lock in great deals just a day or two before you arrive – between around AUD$100 to AUD$200 per night.
 Accommodation providers don’t want empty rooms, and many offer unbeatable deals to fill them.
 Some sites let you set alerts, sending notifications when prices drop.

-If you’re on a tight budget, there are affordable hostels all over Australia, starting from as low as AUD$10 to around AUD$30.
-Most hostels have an incredible price to quality ratio and even offer shared or private room options – not to mention it’s a great way to make some new friends!
+If you’re on a tight budget, there are affordable hostels all over Australia, starting from as low as AUD$20 for a dormitory bed and up to around AUD$85 per person for a private room.
+Most hostels have an incredible price to quality ratio – not to mention it’s a great way to make some new friends!

 How to save money on your accommodation

-- Avoid peak travel periods, like summer and school holidays.
+- Avoid peak travel periods, such as summer and school holidays.

-- If you have a favourite hotel chain, sign up for their newsletters to be alerted about deals and offers.
+- If you have a favourite hotel chain, sign up for its newsletters to be alerted about deals and offers.